 Summer and Winter

-The same Heat Pipe can be used for both summer cooling and winter heat recovery without any changeover mechanism.
+The same Heat Pipe can be used for equal calls for cool and heat recovery or optimizing thermal recovery in the season that matters most, while still allowing for appreciable recovery in the other season.
+This is accomplished without any changeover mechanism.
 The temperature difference between the air streams activates the energy recovery.